Instantly confirmed to your phone

 BFI London Film Festival, Frieze Art Fair, Diwali on the Square, Halloween celebrations across the city

 October in London brings a spooky twist to the theatre scene.
-Get into the Halloween spirit with chilling shows like Dracula at Lyric Hammersmith, the ghostly The Woman in Black, or darkly magical productions like Stranger Things: The First Shadow.
-Perfect for a thrilling night out.
+Get into the Halloween spirit with chilling shows like Dracula or Stranger Things: The First Shadow.

 Disney’s Hercules, The Curious Case of Benjamin Button, The Devil Wears Prada, Hamilton